-Overview of FICO model development data
+Missing Value Handling

-Raw data is continuously cleansed and fixed based on previously agreed conditions with client and modeling team.
-Once cleansed,
+Assuming the data in question are required for model scoring, FICO uses various methods to interpolate the value for the missing data for any given observation.
+FICO utilizes the following methods for missing data: for categorical values FICO may use a 'missing' or 'default' value typically determined using the population frequency distribution.
+For non-categorical fields FICO models often default to the population mean value.

-• The fixed data is inventoried for the coverage period for a particular model build.
+Raw data is continuously cleansed and fixed based on previously agreed conditions with the client and modeling team.
+Once cleansed, the data undergoes the following process:

-• Fraud data for the coverage period is prepared first and checked for completeness.
+The fixed data is inventoried for the coverage period for a particular model build.

-• The transaction and demographic data is sampled using 100% of the fraud accounts in the fraud file and a sample of the non-fraud accounts.
+Fraud data for the coverage period is prepared first and checked for completeness.

-• Field level and other statistics are gathered on the sampled data.
+The transaction and demographic data are sampled using 100% of the fraud accounts in the fraud file and a sample of the non-fraud accounts.

-• File intersection and integrity checks are performed on the sampled data.
+Field level and other statistics are gathered on the sampled data.

-• The data is handed over to the modeling team for final quality and validation.
+File intersection and integrity checks are performed on the sampled data.

-Please refer to “FICO Falcon Model Governance US Debit v26 (v2.0)” and “FICO Falcon Model Governance US Credit v29 (v2.0)” for further details.
+The data is handed over to the modeling team for final quality and validation.

 2.1.3.5 Variable Definitions

 Provide definitions of variables, including alternative transformations of variables tested.
 For vendor models, describe how the vendor’s definitions for inputs and outputs compare with the Bank’s internal definitions (e.g., delinquency, defaults, accounting losses, etc.).